openmv/openmv-doc/docs/_sources/library/network.WINC.rst.txt

    .. method:: connected_sta()

-      This method returns a list containing the connected client's IP adress.
+      This method returns a list containing the connected client's IP address.

    .. method:: wait_for_sta(timeout)

       This method blocks and waits for a client to connect.
 If timeout is 0 this will block forever.
-This method returns a list containing the connected client's IP adress.
+This method returns a list containing the connected client's IP address.

    .. method:: ifconfig([ip_addr, subnet_addr, gateway_addr, dns_addr])